top of page

 -Tactile

--positive Feedback
+-Positive Feedback

 -Safety II

--Process structured and disciplined for effectiveness
+-Process structured and disciplined for effectiveness.
+Structure generates behaviour

 -Use of Loose swabs, likelihood to lose swabs